Amicus Briefs

 The Judge Rotenberg Educational Center v.
 FDA; Aponte v.
 FDA

 AMICUS BRIEF SUMMARY – NCLA filed this amicus brief in the U.S. Court of Appeals for the District of Columbia Circuit supporting a challenge to a Final Rule issued by the Food and Drug Administration (FDA).
-The Rule bans “electrical stimulation devices” (ESDs) for aversion therapy, currently in use in only one treatment facility in the United States—the Judge Rotenberg Educational Center in Canton, Massachusetts.
+The Rule banned “electrical stimulation devices” (ESDs) for aversion therapy, in use in only one treatment facility in the United States—the Judge Rotenberg Educational Center in Canton, Massachusetts.

 Kemp v.
 U.S.